federaspa/CNNs-for-image-classification/README.md

 Our training and validation functions iterate over each batch in the dataloaders and find each batch's output, loss and accuracy, as well as the overall epoch's. \
 Everything is logged in a `tensorboard`'s `SummaryWriter`, which we will later use to display our model's performance.

-In this part, the model is trained with an AdamW optimizer with 0.001 learning rate, loss is calculated as `CrossEntropyLoss` and the metric we use to assess our model is `MulticlassAccuracy` for 10 classes .
+In this part, the model is trained with an AdamW optimizer with 0.001 learning rate, loss is calculated as `CrossEntropyLoss` and the metric we use to assess our model is `MulticlassAccuracy` for 10 classes.
+We run 20 training epochs.

 Note that as Pytorch does not natively implement a Callback function, we implement our own in the training loop by checking at the end of every epoch if the model has made any significant improvement in the past n epochs, where n is defined by `patience`.

+## Results

+After 20 epochs, our model has reached a satisfying performance on the test set fo about . \
+We can notice that with our parameters the model does not seem to be overfitting, therefore there is still room to boost it by increasign the number of epochs, tweaking the type and parameters of the optimizer or decreasing the batch size.

 # II.
 Second step: Simple Convolutionnal Neural Network on more complex data